Dipankar Raychaudhuri

 Dipankar "Ray" Raychaudhuri (born January 16, 1955) is the current Director of the Wireless Information Network Laboratory (WINLAB) and a distinguished professor in the Department of Electrical and Computer Engineering at Rutgers University.

 Education

 Raychaudhuri obtained his B.Tech.
-(Hons) in Electronics & Electrical Communications Engineering from the Indian Institute of Technology, Kharagpur in 1976, and the M.S. and Ph.D. degrees from Stony Brook University in 1978 and 1979, respectively.
-His PhD was on the topic of code division multiple access (CDMA) under the guidance of the late Prof. Stephen Rapapport, who continued to be a mentor and close associate after graduation from SUNY StonyBrook.
+(Hons) in Electronics & Electrical Communications Engineering from the Indian Institute of Technology, Kharagpur in 1976, and M.S. and Ph.D. degrees from Stony Brook University in 1978 and 1979, respectively.
+His PhD was on the topic of code division multiple access (CDMA) under the guidance of the late Prof. Stephen Rapapport, who continued to be a mentor and close associate after of Raychaudhuri following his graduation from SUNY StonyBrook.